patchlevel/event-sourcing/docs/pages/clock.md

 We have a `Clock` interface which enables you to replace the actual clock implementation in your services for testing purposes.
 We are using this clock to create the `recorded_on` datetime for the events.

+!!! note

+    The `Clock` interface will be PSR-20 compatible as soon at it is published.
+For more information see [here](https://github.com/php-fig/fig-standards/blob/master/proposed/clock.md).

 ## SystemClock

 This uses the native system clock to return the DateTimeImmutable instance - in this case `new DateTimeImmutable()`.